w3c/i18n-discuss/notes/chinese-client-server.md

 As for compatibility ideographs, only 12 of them are regular Chinese characters for input and storage.
 The other code points are generally treated as variant characters, as shown in `[R8]`: "U+2F8A6 (慈) is canonically equivalent to U+ 6148 (慈).”

-For existing PUA Chinese character data, as mentioned in the [Client-side input validation for Chinese characters] section, they should be checked and updated regularly (no more than 3 years after the new Unicode release). `[R5]`
+For existing PUA Chinese character data, as mentioned in [Client-side input validation for Chinese characters](https://github.com/w3c/i18n-discuss/blob/gh-pages/notes/chinese-client-server.md#client-side-input-validation-for-chinese-characters), they should be checked and updated regularly (no more than 3 years after the new Unicode release). `[R5]`

 ## Key scenarios